DavidNash2024/Win32xx/samples/TextFileReader/Readme.txt

 ScrollWnd Demo Example
 ==============
-This project demonstrates how to use Win32++ to create a scrollable window to display the contents of a text file using the familiar CApp-CMainFrame-CDoc-CView architecture.
+This project demonstrates how to use Win32++ to create a scrollable window to display the contents of a text file using a doc view architecture.
 The CView class that controls the displayed material is derived from the CScrollView class.
 The CApp class starts Win32++ and runs the message loop.
 The CDoc class reads a text document and the CView class displays the document's text on the screen.

 Features demonstrated in this example